3emSeyBey/Budget-Planner/VERCEL_DEPLOYMENT.md

 1. Sign up at [tidbcloud.com](https://tidbcloud.com)
 2. Create a new TiDB Serverless cluster
 3. Get connection string from "Connect" tab
+4. **Important**: Download the CA certificate from the "Connect" tab
-4. Use the default MySQL schema (no changes needed)
+5. Use the default MySQL schema (no changes needed)

 ### Neon PostgreSQL
 1. Sign up at [neon.tech](https://neon.tech)